Sergio Córdova: Loan to Real Salt Lake

-Vancouver Whitecaps
+Vancouver Whitecaps FC

 On 20 February 2023, Córdova returned to Major League Soccer, signing as a designated player with Canadian side Vancouver Whitecaps FC on a 3-year deal.

+Alanyaspor

+On September 15, 2023, it was announced that Córdova had been transferred to Turkish Süper Lig side Alanyaspor for an undisclosed fee.

+Loan to Sochi

+On 5 February 2024, Córdova joined Russian Premier League club Sochi on loan, with an option to buy.

+Young Boys

+On 31 July 2025, It was announced that Córdova had signed a contract with Swiss Super League side Young Boys until 2029.

 International career

-Venezuela national youth teams
+Youth

 Córdova has represented Venezuela at U20 level and featured at the 2016 Copa de los Andes tournament held in Peru.
 He scored twice in a 5–1 win over Paraguay which saw Venezuela claim the gold medal, and was named Player of the Tournament, with teammate Ronaldo Peña claiming the top goalscorer award.
 In February 2017, Córdova took part in the U20 Campeonato Sudamericano with the Venezuela squad.
 He scored once during the course of the tournament, in a 4–2 win over Ecuador, as Venezuela qualified for the 2017 FIFA U-20 World Cup in South Korea by securing a third-place finish.

 The World Cup took place in May the same year and he opened his account with the second goal in a 2–0 win over Germany in the tournament's opening match.
 Three days later, he added two goals to his tally when he netted a brace in a 7–0 victory over Vanuatu which saw Venezuela become the first team to qualify for the knockout stages of the competition.
 Córdova scored again in a 1–0 win over Mexico on 26 May which helped Venezuela progress from their group without losing or conceding.
 His four goals saw him end as the tournament's joint-second top goal scorer alongside Fashion Sakala, Dominic Solanke, Jean-Kévin Augustin and Joshua Sargent, and one behind Golden Boot winner Riccardo Orsolini, as Venezuela were ultimately beaten by England in the final.
 Córdova's goal against Mexico in the group stages was also voted Goal of the Tournament.

-Venezuela senior national team
+Senior

 Córdova received his first call-up to the senior side on 25 August 2017 when he was named in Rafael Dudamel's squad for World Cup qualifiers against Colombia and Argentina.
 He made his debut on 31 August against the former, starting in a 0–0 draw before registering his first senior assist in a 1–1 draw with the latter on 5 September.